pmndrs/react-three-fiber/markdown/api.md

 }
 ```

-Once you supply a non-zero render priority, this will cause react-three-fiber to disable its automatic rendering, and it will be your responsibility to render explicitly.
+Using a non-zero render priority will cause react-three-fiber to disable its automatic rendering, and it will be your responsibility to render explicitly.
 This gives you immediate control over the order in which callbacks and rendering are executed:

 ```jsx
 useFrame(({ gl, scene, camera }) => gl.render(scene, camera), 1)